ItsADanny/Smart-Mirror-Interface/README.md

 An example would be to install this on a Raspberry PI Zero W and opening this page in kiosk mode when the PI boots up.

-The interface was designed for displays with a resolution of: 800 x 1280
+The interface was designed for a 7 inch displays with a resolution of: 800 x 1280

 ## Authors